 - 1. AB 209, codified at Section 379.10, directs the Commission to use funds appropriated by the California Legislature to provide eligible low-income residential customers, including those receiving service from a local publicly owned electric utility, to install BTM solar, storage, or solar and storage systems. - 2.
 AB 209 funding is by law available only to residential low-income customers. - 3.
 AB 102 appropriated \$280 million from the Greenhouse Gas Reduction Fund for use by the Commission for purposes pursuant to Section 379.10.
 The funds are available for encumbrance or expenditure by the Commission until June 30, 2026, and must be liquidated by June 30, 2028. - 4.
-The SGIP equity budget category created in Decision 17-10-004 has well-established rules and criteria that have been developed over several years. - 5.
-The existing SGIP program established the low-income equity budget in D.17-10-004. - 6.
-The Commission established eligibility criteria for the low-income customers participating in SGIP in D.17-10-004 as modified by D.20-01-021. - 7.
-The SGIP Equity budget category targets solely income-qualified residential customers. - 8.
-The SGIP storage equity budget, targeted at income-qualified customers, has lower than intended customer participation. - 9.
-The existing PAs PG&E, SCE, SoCalGas, and CSE (on behalf of SDG&E) have experience conducting administration, marketing, education and outreach, evaluation, and incentives for the SGIP program.
+The California legislature may allocate additional funds pursuant to AB 209 to the Commission in upcoming fiscal years. - 5.
+The SGIP equity budget category created in D.17-10-004 has well-established rules and criteria that have been developed over several years. - 6.
+The existing SGIP program established the low-income equity budget in D.17-10-004. - 7.
+The Commission established eligibility criteria for the low-income customers participating in SGIP in D.17-10-004 as modified by D.20-01-021.

+- 8. The SGIP Equity budget category targets solely income-qualified residential customers. - 9.
+Using income verified categorical eligibility programs is a reasonable way to expand low-income participation in the SGIP. - 10.
+The SGIP storage equity budget, targeted at income-qualified customers, has lower than intended customer participation. - 11.
+The existing PAs PG&E, SCE, SoCalGas, and CSE (on behalf of SDG&E) have experience conducting administration, marketing, education and outreach, evaluation, and incentives for the SGIP program. - 12.
+AB 102 requires the SGIP to allow reservations for future year and potential future year AB 209 SGIP incentives subject to appropriation by the legislature.